IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 #### 3.72.4.2 Message Semantics

-The Authorization Client shall incorporate the access token as received from the Authorization Server in a HTTP Authorization header of the type *Bearer* [OAuth2.1, Bearer token] as-is.
+The Authorization Client shall incorporate the access token as received from the Authorization Server in a HTTP Authorization header of the type *Bearer* [OAuth2.1, Bearer token].

 A non-normative example of the access token incorporation to a RESTful transaction is: